 While presidents have specific powers delegated to them through bylaws and policies, the president's chief role is to help guide the board.
-The board of directors is the core team responsible for meeting your PTA’s goals and fulfilling PTA’s mission.
+The board of directors is the core team responsible for meeting your PTA’s/PTSA goals and fulfilling PTA’s mission.

 Most boards have at least four officers; a president, a vice president, a treasurer and a secretary.
 Information about the basic roles of each of these officers is in your bylaws.

 Your board may also contain chairs of standing committees, such as a membership chair, Audit Chair, Nomination chair, Reflections Chair, and an Advocacy Chair.

 Check your unit’s bylaws to find out what structure you should have in place.